Creating an Optimal Financial Plan

 Snap was designed to give you the best of both worlds:

-• the ability to create a valuable, efficient plan in a short period of time to quickly answer your client’s top questions using well-defined default assumptions that make sense for most client situations.
+• The ability to create a valuable, efficient plan in a short time to quickly answer your client’s top questions using well-defined default assumptions that make sense for most client situations.

-• the ability to further optimize that plan in order to meet specific goals that your client may have by taking advantage of Snap’s flexibility and customizability.
+• The ability to further optimize that plan to meet your client's specific goals by taking advantage of Snap’s flexibility and customizability.

 You don’t need to optimize all aspects of the plan, you can choose to optimize just the most material components for your client.
 Balance the time spent on optimization with the benefits those customizations will provide.